Trans-lunar injection

 Lunar transfer, perspective view.
 TLI occurs at the red dot near Earth.

-A trans-lunar injection (TLI) is a propulsive maneuver, which is used to send a spacecraft to the Moon.
+A trans-lunar injection (TLI) is a propulsive maneuver used to send a spacecraft toward the Moon.
 Typical lunar transfer trajectories approximate Hohmann transfers, although low-energy transfers have also been used in some cases, as with the Hiten probe.
 For short duration missions without significant perturbations from sources outside the Earth-Moon system, a fast Hohmann transfer is typically more practical.

 A spacecraft performs TLI to begin a lunar transfer from a low circular parking orbit around Earth.
 The large TLI burn, usually performed by a chemical rocket engine, increases the spacecraft's velocity, changing its orbit from a circular low Earth orbit to a highly eccentric orbit.
 The mission phase following TLI – while the spacecraft is flying passively towards the moon under its own momentum and influenced by terrestrial and lunar gravity – is called translunar coast.
 As the spacecraft begins coasting on the lunar transfer arc, its trajectory approximates an elliptical orbit about the Earth with an apogee near to the radius of the Moon's orbit.
 The TLI burn is sized and timed to precisely target the Moon as it revolves around the Earth.
 The burn is timed so that the spacecraft nears apogee as the Moon approaches.
 Finally, the spacecraft enters the Moon's sphere of influence, making a hyperbolic lunar swingby.